addulac/phd/source/14_netprop.md

 However, as these models belong to the family of Bayesian model, we can study their behavior in two settings.
 In the first one, denoted $\mathcal{M}_g$, we consider the model as a pure generative model and given the parameters, we use it to generate artificial networks.
 Like this, we can study the model properties based on their expectation over the random parameters.
 In the second setting, denoted $\mathcal{M}_e$ and corresponding to the typical use of these models for link prediction, we consider that the parameters are unknown but some observations (\textit{i.e.} an existing network ) are available and are used to estimate the distribution underlying the models.
 -->

-The remainder of the paper is organized as follows: Section \ref{sec:background} describes the two main stochastic mixed membership models used for link prediction in social networks and the settings in which they are used.
+The remainder of the chapter is organized as follows: Section \ref{sec:background} describes the two main stochastic mixed membership models used for link prediction in social networks and the settings in which they are used.
 Section \ref{sec:burstiness} introduces formal definitions of preferential attachment and studies how stochastic mixed membership models relate to them.
 Section \ref{sec:exps} illustrates the theoretical results on two synthetic and two real networks.
 Section \ref{sec:rel-work} then discusses related work, while Section \ref{sec:concl} concludes the study.

-## Related Work
+## Related work
 \label{sec:rel-work}

 Recently, the class of stochastic mixed membership models have been successfully used for link prediction and structure discovery in social networks.
 For example, in [@AMMSB], the authors propose an adaptation of mixed-membership stochastic block model (MMSB) called a-MMSB, where "a" stands for assortative, and they use it for discovering overlapping communities in large networks having millions of nodes.
 The weight matrix is constrained to have a fixed small value outside its diagonal.
 A non parametric dynamic version of MMSB model has also been introduced to handle temporal networks [@fan2015dynamic].
 The latent feature model (LFM) has also been extended in several ways, to handle non-negative weights in [@IMRM] and with a more subtle latent feature structure in [@ILAM].
 Nevertheless, the characterization of these models with regards to the properties of the networks remains to be explored, as mentioned in [@jacobs2014unified].